Lucas Steele: Career

 In spring 2014, Steele booked the role of Luca Bavarra in the ABC pilot Dangerous Liaisons.
 Later that year, he shot the short film Photo.

 At the time of the 2020 New York City theater shutdown amidst the COViD-19 pandemic, Steele was appearing as Skull, the primary antagonist in the musical Emojiland.
 The show which opened on Off-Broadway at the Duke Theater on January 19, 2020, had its imminent closing expedited by the coronavirus outbreak.
 Steele's portrayal of Skull was described by Laura Collins-Hughes in the New York Times as "deathly pale in black leather and mesh, and oozing an almost Victorian dark charisma."

+In 2023, Steele starred in the premiere of "The Romance of the Rose" by American composer Kate Soper at Long Beach Opera, where he "lent his nimble voice and sly charm to The Dreamer," according to the New Yorker's Alex Ross.
+He reprised the role for the opera's studio album, which was released on New Focus in November 2024.